wdv4758h/pypy-extradoc/talk/pycon2012/tutorial/slides.rst

 Performance characteristics - JIT
 =================================

-* Important notion - don't consider operations in separation
+* important notion - don't consider operations in separation

-* Always working as a loop or as a function
+* always working as a loop or as a function

-* Heuristics to what we believe is common python
+* heuristics to what we believe is common python

-* Often much faster than CPython once warm
+* often much faster than CPython once warm

 Heuristics
 ==========

-* What to specialize on (assuming stuff is constant)
+* what to specialize on (assuming stuff is constant)

-* Data structures
+* data structures

-* Relative cost of operations
+* relative cost of operations

 Heuristic example - dicts vs objects
 ====================================

-* Dicts - an unknown set of keys, potentially large
+* dicts - an unknown set of keys, potentially large

-* Objects - a relatively stable, constant set of keys (but not enforced)
+* objects - a relatively stable, constant set of keys (but not enforced)

-* Performance example
+* performance example

 Specialized lists
 =================